AlaaZoubi2001/Final-Project--Sephora-Products-Analysis/README.md

 # 🧴 Sephora Products & Reviews – Data Analysis Project

 This project analyzes Sephora skincare products and customer reviews to uncover insights about product performance, pricing, availability, and customer satisfaction.
-Using Python, SQL, and Tableau, we performed end-to-end data analysis and developed actionable recommendations for e-commerce strategy.
+Using Python, SQL, and Tableau,EDA,we performed end-to-end data analysis and developed actionable recommendations for e-commerce strategy.

 ## 🎯 Objective
 Identify top-performing products and understand how factors like pricing, online-only status, and stock availability affect customer behavior.